 In today’s world, we might wonder what benefit this offered to anyone at all but it’s worth bearing in mind that at the time of release, 2×3 sheet film was not only prevalent, it also offered a host of film stock options not available in other formats.

-The next part of this series starts off a long discussion about Hasselblad lenses and will be kicked off with a breakdown of the very first generation of C and C T* lenses.
+The next part of this series starts off a long discussion about Hasselblad lenses kicks off with a breakdown of the very first generation of Carl Zeiss C and C T* lenses.
 Optically stunning but ergonomically flawed, these were, and in some cases still are the bane of many Hasselblad users’ lives.
+If you want to skip a generation, you may also jump into my guide on the more modern CF, CF FLE and IHI lenses.

 Thank your preferred deity for the quick focus grip!